calanuzao/musicplayer/README.md

-# Music Player Web Application
+# Music Player

-A modern web-based music player application built with React and the Spotify Web API.
-This application allows users to search for tracks, preview songs, and manage favorites with a sleek, iTunes-inspired interface.

 ## Project Branches

 This repository contains two main branches:
-- `main`: Contains the React Native mobile application version
+- `app-version`: Contains the React Native mobile application version
 - `web-version`: Contains the React web application version (current documentation)

+# Web Application

+A modern web-based music player application built with React and the Spotify Web API.
+This application allows users to search for tracks, preview songs, and manage favorites with a sleek, iTunes-inspired interface.

 Choose the appropriate branch based on your needs:
 ```bash